MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Add-ManagementRoleEntry.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the role entry to add.
-You must specify the value of the Identity parameter in the format: \<management role\>\\\<role entry name\>, for example, ExampleRole\\Set-Mailbox.
+A valid value for this parameter uses the syntax ManagementRole\RoleEntryName (for example, ExampleRole\Set-Mailbox).

 For more information about how management role entries work, see Understanding management roles (https://technet.microsoft.com/library/dd298116.aspx).